CesarRivasP/toolbox-challenge/README.md

 | <img src="https://user-images.githubusercontent.com/31055680/156288264-82907683-c840-41c2-8d3f-9a4eaa08ae1e.png" width="500"/>     |

 **Note:**
+* It is important to note that to validate the functionality of the logout due to expired token, refresh must be done in the main scroll on the home screen.
+Once this expires, the warning modal should exit and the user should be logged out.
-The implementation of the methods was missing so that when the session is closed by an UnAuthorized, the user's email is autocompleted in the email field.
+* The implementation of the methods was missing so that when the session is closed by an UnAuthorized, the user's email is autocompleted in the email field.
 The method exists, but was not implemented for reasons of time.